nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 07 - The Status.md

 ### Scene 2: The Freedom

 - **Key Event:** Angelica is allowed to walk freely through the camp and observes the tribe's sophisticated adaptations (water filtration, leather curing, aerodynamics).
-  - _Character Defining Moment:_ **Angelica Vance** — She feels a grudging respect for the tribe's ingenuity in the face of survival.
+  - _Character Defining Moment:_ **Angelica Ward** — She feels a grudging respect for the tribe's ingenuity in the face of survival.

 ---